dacarey/zsh-nvim-switcher/README.md

 ## Prerequisite Checks
 A check will be performed to verify that a default neovim configuration is present.

-- [`starship`](https://starship.rs/) - The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Kudos
 This plugin is entirely based on Elijah Manor's [.zshrc](https://gist.github.com/elijahmanor/b279553c0132bfad7eae23e34ceb593b) file and his excellent associated [Neovim Config Switcher - YouTube video](https://youtu.be/LkHjJlSgKZY).